QVCItalia/chef-bamboo/README.md

 ## Deprecation warning

-This recipe is no longer mantained and may not work on recent versions of Crowd.
+This recipe is no longer mantained and may not work on recent versions of Bamboo.
 We suggest you to look at https://github.com/ramonskie/bamboo instead.

 ## Description